han16/shengtonghan.github.io/_pages/research.md

 <span style="font-size:0.8em;">
 Graphical models have attracted increasing attentions in computer science, machine learning and artificial intelligence.
 One challenging problem is developing computationally efficient algorithms with nice statistical property to infer graph structure which allows one to identity conditional (in)dependence relations among variables.
 The computing burden is even more severe for directed graphs as directionality brings complexity in.
-We are developing novel machine learning algorithms which are more statistically robust and computationally fast and proposing new models to address these challenges.        </span>
+We are developing novel statistically robust and computationally efficient machine learning algorithms to address these challenges.        </span>

 ### Collaborators